Corruption in Nigeria: Goodluck Jonathan administration (2010–2015)

-Muhammadu Buhari administration (2015–present)
+Muhammadu Buhari administration (2015–2023)

-The presidency of Muhammadu Buhari has seen major action against corruption in Nigeria.
-In 2016, the Senate ad hoc committee on the “mounting humanitarian crisis in the North East” led by Senator Shehu Sani indicted the then secretary to the Government of the Federation appointed by Muhammadu Buhari, Mr. Babachir Lawal in a N200 million contract scandal for the clearing of “invasive plant species” in Yobe State by Rholavision Nigeria Limited; a company he owns.
+The presidency of Muhammadu Buhari saw major action against corruption in Nigeria.
+In 2016, the Senate ad hoc committee on the “mounting humanitarian crisis in the North East” led by Senator Shehu Sani indicted the then secretary to the Government of the Federation appointed by Muhammadu Buhari, Mr. Babachir Lawal in an N200 million contract scandal for the clearing of “invasive plant species” in Yobe State by Rholavision Nigeria Limited; a company he owns.

 On October 30, 2017, President Buhari sacked Lawal based on the report of a three-man panel led by Vice-President Yemi Osinbajo that investigated him and one other.

 In 2016, Buhari was reportedly presented with evidence that his chief of staff, Abba Kyari, took a N500 million bribe from MTN to help it slash the $5 billion dollar fine slammed against it for violation of Nigeria telecommunications regulations bothering on national security.
 MTN fired the staff involved in the bribery scandal.
 But Abba Kyari was left intact in his position as chief of staff to national outrage forcing Buhari to announce the probe of Kyari.
 The findings of the investigation were never made public.

 Abdulrasheed Maina was the head of the task force on pension reforms during the President Goodluck Jonathan-led administration but fled Nigeria in 2015 after claims that he embezzled two billion naira ($5.6 million, 4.8 million euros).
 Despite the fact that an Interpol arrest warrant was issued, he still managed to return to Nigeria, where he was said to have enjoyed protection from the Buhari government.
-Maina had been fired from his position by Goodluck Jonathan's administration and was put under investigation for corrupt practices but was reinstated and given double promotion by the Buhari administration.
+Maina had been fired from his position by Goodluck Jonathan's administration and was put under investigation for corrupt practices but was reinstated and given a double promotion by the Buhari administration.
 Maina was convicted after he was found guilty of money laundering.